lulzzz/FluentDispatch/README.md

 ## Requirements

-**GrandCentralDispatch** framework requires .NET Standard 2.1 support, and it is available for applications targeting:

-- .NET Core >= 3.0
+**GrandCentralDispatch** framework requires .NET Standard 2.1 support, and is available for applications targeting .NET Core >= 3.0, thus supporting Windows/Linux/macOS environments.

 Additionally, you need Docker to run remote-based samples on your PC.